 - 1. Students must submit the form online for the credits they are looking to transfer from another institution.
 The form first comes to the GRS Records Office to check if these specific courses are eligible to be transferred in accordance with GRS policy. - 2.
-If the courses are eligible, GRS will forward the request via email to the MCBB Director (copying the administrator) for review and approval. - 3.
+If the courses are eligible, GRS will forward the request via email to the Director of Graduate Studies (copying the administrator) for review and approval. - 3.
 GRS staff will never apply credits to a student's record without approval from the program.

-Types of MA Degrees
+Types of M.A.
+Degrees

-Research Master's (with thesis)
+• Research Master's (with thesis)